glueops-rip/glueops-dev-old/docs/hello-world.md

 </html>
 ```

+Save the file and commit your changes.

+## Step 7: Trigger the GitHub Action for Docker Image Publishing

-Commit and create a PR to Trigger the GitHub Action you set up to publish the Docker image based on the latest code changes.
+Create a pull request (PR) to trigger the GitHub Action you set up for publishing the Docker image based on the latest code changes.
 The platform will automatically spin up a new environment and deploy the application.

-<img width="420" alt="Screenshot 2023-07-28 at 12 53 14" src="https://github.com/GlueOps/glueops-dev/assets/39309699/9661e169-6eee-4bec-a5ee-145751e40b6f"/>

-If you want to see the app click on the preview URL.
+To view the app click on the preview URL.
 You can check the status of the deployment on Argos CD, which will show metrics, logs, and more.
 The QR code will also lead you to the preview URL.

+<img width="420" alt="Screenshot 2023-07-28 at 12 53 14" src="https://github.com/GlueOps/glueops-dev/assets/39309699/9661e169-6eee-4bec-a5ee-145751e40b6f"/>

-## Deploying to Additional Environments
+## Step 8: Deploying to Environments

-If you go back to your application you registred in the deployment configuration,  In `env` directory when you check the hostname in your in your stage folder you should be able to see your app
+### Check application deployed to your Staging enviroment

+The staging enviroment is automatically deployed, to check your application:

+1. Navigate to the `envs/stage` directory within the deployment-configurations repository.

+2. In the `values.yaml` file located in the `stage` folder, you will find the configuration for the staging environment.
+Check the `hostname` entry to check your application deployed to the staging environment.

+### Deploying to Production (Prod) and User Acceptance Testing (UAT) Environments

-To deploy the application to prod and UAT, go to your repository and create a release with an appropriate tag (e.g., v0.1.0).This release will generate pull requests into the deployment repository, updating the corresponding environment with the new image.
+1. To deploy your application to the prod and UAT environments, you need to create a release in your application's repository (e.g., v0.1.0, v1.0.0, etc.).
+This release will mark the specific version of your application that you want to deploy to these environments.

-Merge the pull request to trigger the deployment.
-Now your uat and prod host name link should be working
+2. Upon creating the release, GitHub will automatically generate pull requests into the deployment-configurations repository.
+These pull requests will contain the necessary changes for the prod and UAT environments, located in the `envs/prod` and `envs/uat` directories, respectively.

 <img width="362" alt="Screenshot 2023-07-28 at 13 19 12" src="https://github.com/GlueOps/glueops-dev/assets/39309699/5bc936a8-adcd-40f4-bdc8-ff8b3290ce0d"/>

+3. Review and merge the pull requests in the deployment-configurations repository.
+This will trigger the deployment process to both the prod and UAT environments.

+5. Once the deployment process is completed, your application will be accessible in both the prod and UAT environments hostnames

 ## Conclusion